Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-2_Communication-with-Ourselves_Marshall-Rosenberg_transcript.md

 The awareness is that all language that implies wrongness, that is a criticism, insult, diagnosis of pathology of others, all such languages, are the cause of anger.
 Other people are never the cause, only the stimulus.
 The cause of anger is our thinking. **that thinking that causes the anger is a distorted expression of an unmet need.
 A distorted expression that not only interferes with getting the needs met, but makes it enjoyable to be violent to others**.

-Whenever we're angry, nonviolent communication shows us how to stop, breathe, and become conscious of what you are telling yourself that makes you angry.
+Whenever we're angry, Nonviolent Communication shows us how to stop, breathe, and become conscious of what you are telling yourself that makes you angry.
 When you see the thinking that makes you angry, transform it into the need that it's distorted.
 Ask yourself, wait a minute, what need of mine is not getting met thats being expressed through judgment of the other person?

 You'll know that you have gotten connected to your need.
 Your body will tell you so your spirit will tell you so.
 We live in a different world when we are connected to what is alive in us meeting our needs.
 We live in a different world than when we are up in our head, judging other people in terms of rightness and wrongness.